Table of Contents

-Put simply, a shareholder is someone who owns one or more shares in a company.
-A share essentially entitles you to a piece of the business.
-Usually, the bigger your shareholding, the larger proportion of the company’s profits you are entitled to, and the greater control you will have in the company.
+A shareholder (‘member’) is an individual person or corporate body that holds shares in a company limited by shares.
+As a shareholder, your shareholdings represent the percentage of the business that you own and control.
+The bigger your shareholding, the more company profits you are entitled to, and the greater control you have in the company.

 Who can be a shareholder?

-While most shareholders are people, it is common for shares to be issued to another company (a corporate shareholder), especially where there is a group of companies, with a parent company owning a subsidiary.
+While most shareholders are individual people, it is commonplace for shares to be issued to corporate bodies (i.e., other companies), especially where there is a group of companies or a parent company with a subsidiary.

 Are shareholders the same as directors?

 Shareholders are not the same as directors.
-While a shareholder owns part of a company through acquiring or purchasing shares, a director is someone appointed by shareholders to oversee the operations associated with running a business.
+A shareholder owns all or part of a company through the acquisition or purchase or shares.
+A director is appointed by shareholders to oversee day-to-day business operations on their behalf.

 Is there a limit to how many shares a company can issue?

-Older companies were restricted on the number of shares they could issue by an ‘authorised share capital’ which was a limit required to be placed in the company’s memorandum.
-This restriction can now be removed by adopting a new set of articles.
+Older companies that were registered under the Companies Act 1985 were restricted on the number of shares they could issue.
+This was because the provision of ‘authorised share capital’ was included in the company’s memorandum.
+Members now have the power to remove or alter this restriction by adopting a new set of articles of association.